-- a.
-Classroom teachers will lock all exterior doors and windows and close exterior blinds. - b.
-Teachers will keep children inside for the duration of the procedure. - c.
-Any classrooms who have children outside will bring the children in. - d.
-Teachers and Admin staff will assist any substitute teachers to lock doors. - e.
-Admin will lock front doors and commons outside doors. - f.
+- f.
 Admin staff will call any classrooms who are out on walks to return to center or seek shelter elsewhere. - g.
 Parents and staff will be permitted to leave the building, and to move room to room within the building. - h.
 Only known persons will be allowed to enter the building. - i.
-Admin staff will be in contact with UOPD to assess threat level. - Classroom activities will continue indoors, keeping children engaged and calm until center administration or campus department of public safety gives additional directives.
+Classroom activities will continue indoors, keeping children engaged and calm until center administration or campus department of public safety gives additional directives.

 Admin Staff will notify all teachers when Shelter in Place procedure has ended.
+Admin will use the deactivate security system card to open all doors.
+Admin Staff will notify all teachers when Shelter in Place procedure has ended.

+Lock Down

+The threat is outside close by.

-Total Lockdown Procedure
+Lock Down Procedure

+Center calls 911 and/or UO Police

-Center administration will notify administrative staff, lead/assistant teaching staff in all classrooms of a lock down situation.
-(Code red)
+Center administration will notify administrative staff, lead/assistant teaching staff in all classrooms via walkie-talkies of a Lock Down Drill or Lock Down Not a Drill No one will be allowed to enter the building while we are in lock down.
+It is not recommended that anyone leave the building, but we cannot prevent it.

+Admin will place sign on the front door:

+"We are in security lock down.
+Please call 541-346-6586 for assistance."

+Administration

+a.
+Will use annex and lobby lock down cards to secure building.

-- No one will be allowed to enter the building while we are on total lockdown.
-It is not recommended that anyone leave the building, but we cannot prevent it. - a.
-Admin will lock and cover front door.
-For a practice drill, a sign will be posted on front door stating that we are having a practice lock down. - b.
-Admin will contact appropriate emergency support. - c.
-Admin will take keys to be able to lock outside doors of Commons. - d.
-Admin will close blinds in Commons. - e.
-Admin will call and notify any classrooms who are on walks or field trips. - f.
-Admin will notify kitchen, and ensure kitchen blinds are closed. - g.
-If multiple Admin staff are available, DELEGATE. - h.
-If only one Admin staff, take emergency book, keys, and cell phone as you move through building. - Teachers will inform all classroom staff that there is a lock down situation: - a.
+For practice drills, a sign will be posted on front door stating "We are in a security lock down DRILL.
+Please call 541-346-6586 for assistance."

+- b.
+Admin have their school key and ID with them. - c.
+Admin will close blinds in Commons. - d.
+Admin will call and notify any classrooms who are on walks or field trips and make a best plan for them. - e.
+Admin will notify or go to kitchen, and ensure kitchen blinds are closed. - f.
+If multiple Admin staff are available, delegate above tasks. - g.
+If only one Admin staff, take emergency book, keys, and cell phone as you move through building.

+• Teachers will inform all classroom staff that the school is in lock down:

+- a.
 Quickly congregate indoors if outside. - b.
-Lock all doors and windows, and close all blinds. - c.
-Gather children away from doors and windows; seat them below window level. - If possible teachers will secure their classroom attendance records: - a. notebooks containing daily enrollment records and emergency records for all children in their room - b.
+Lock all doors (exterior and interior) and windows, and close all blinds. - c.
+Gather children away from doors and windows; seat them below window level.(Go to the designated place in each classroom) - If possible teachers will secure their classroom attendance records:

+- a. notebooks containing daily enrollment records and emergency records for all children in their room - b.
 Sign in sheets for staff - c.
-Ensure all staff and children are present and notify director of anyone not accounted for. - Administrative staff will keep all classroom staff updated on the status of the situation until it is safe and appropriate to resume regular activities and schedules.
-In a true lock down situation, as soon as the building has been secured, Admin will contact each classroom to give situation details. - If possible Admin staff (at least one person) will be at/near front desk to be available to communicate with each classroom by phone. - If building needs to be evacuated, fire alarm will be pulled, and regular evacuation procedures will be followed. - Center staff will practice lock down procedures quarterly.
+Ensure all staff and children are present and notify director of anyone not accounted for. - d.
+Plan ahead of time for what quiet activities you will do with the children in this situation. - As soon as the building has been secured, Admin will contact each classroom to give situation details. - Administrative staff will keep all classroom staff updated on the status of the situation until it is safe and appropriate to resume regular activities and schedules. - If possible Admin staff (at least one person) will be at/near front desk to be available to communicate with each classroom by phone. - Center staff will practice lock down procedures quarterly.

-If danger is outside of the center, take immediate action to lock doors, cover windows, notify the front desk, and keep children as far as possible away from danger.
+If danger is outside of the center, take immediate action to call UO Police, lock doors, cover windows, notify the front desk, and keep children as far as possible away from danger.
 Call 911 if you feel you are the first to be aware of the situation.